-- 2.1 NPH seek to create sustainable and thriving neighbourhoods and communities that allow people from diverse backgrounds and cultures to co-exist in an environment of cooperation and respect. - 2.2 We will not tolerate nuisance or anti-social behaviour directed towards tenants, leaseholders, their visitors, or any others engaged in a lawful activity in the locality of our homes, including our colleagues, contractors and others acting on our behalf. - 2.3 We are committed to partnership and collaborative working to prevent, identify, and tackle the causes of ASB. - 2.4 We are committed to delivering service of the highest standard, demonstrated through the ASB service being externally audited and formally accredited by Housemark.
+- 2.1 NPH seek to create sustainable and thriving neighbourhoods and communities that allow people from diverse backgrounds and cultures to co-exist in an environment of cooperation and respect. - 2.2 We will not tolerate nuisance or Anti-Social behaviour directed towards tenants, leaseholders, their visitors, or any others engaged in a lawful activity in the locality of our homes, including our colleagues, contractors and others acting on our behalf. - 2.3 We are committed to partnership and collaborative working to prevent, identify, and tackle the causes of ASB. - 2.4 We are committed to delivering service of the highest standard, demonstrated through the ASB service being externally audited and formally accredited by Resolve, with NPH meeting the Resolve Standard.